-Why is this question important for me and everyone on the planet?
-What is the most important question to ask?
+Why is this question vital for me and everyone on the planet?
+What is the most critical question to ask?
 And who should I ask once I find it?

 How To Find the Right Question

-If you are a member of this religion they don’t want you to investigate other sects of this belief system.
+If you are a member of Western organized religion, they don’t want you to investigate any other belief system.
 They do not want you to research their heritage beyond what they tell you.
 Just remember, asking the right question always involves investigating your sacred ground.

-Don’t just defend your sacred ground, learn why you’ve been programmed to defend it.
+Don’t just defend your sacred ground.
+Learn why you believe you need to protect it.
 Become a seeker of truth rather than a defender of religion.

 Why Do I Believe That?

 Listen to what’s going on inside your head.
 Listen to your feelings.
-When something offends you, ask yourself why am I offended?
-This is the second question.
-Our feelings are a response to a threat.
+The second question to ask when something offends you is, “why am I offended?”
+Our emotions are a response to a threat.
 Anything that threatens our beliefs is good.
 Keep questioning and searching.
-Find the right question that pushes you past the boundaries of belief.
+Find the right question that pushes you past the boundaries of faith.

-If you’ve made it this far along, great.
-The answers you seek can be found by looking within your cultural narrative or Ego.
+Suppose you’ve made it this far along, great.
+The answers about spiritual reality can be found.
+But you won’t find the real answers in religion.
 Now it’s time to do some research.
 Don’t be too lazy to do your research.
 To find the answer you need, find the right question.

 Seekers of Truth Find The Important Answers

-The objections you have to ideas, facts, and worldviews outside of your paradigm are boundaries.
+The objections you have to ideas, facts, are boundaries.
 Boundaries keep you enslaved.
 These boundaries can result from two things.
-First, the programing of our cultural narrative.
+First, the programming of our cultural narrative.
 Or unhealthy scripts that are a part of our default personality and instincts.

-This line of questioning is an inner quest.
-This will start you on your path.
-Asking the right question is always, starts with why do I believe that?
+Asking the right question always begins by asking, “why do I believe that?”
 When you get an answer to the question, ask it again.
 Keep on asking it.
-This will lead you to the answer.
-There are some good tools to help us in this questioning process.
+If you get the answer, then keep going.
+There are some excellent tools to help us in this questioning process.

 Above all, when you find yourself offended, ask yourself why.
 The key to your enlightenment is asking yourself the right question.
 Now it’s time to face the facts behind the comments you find objectionable.

-With regard to spiritual issues, any answer other than, I don’t know, is the wrong answer.
-If you finally make it to the place, where you have no answers you are on the verge of a spiritual breakthrough.
-You’ve finally broken down all the man-made excuses holding back your enlightenment.
+The ultimate answer to all spiritual issues is I don’t know.
+Any other answer should lead to the ultimate answer.
+If it does not, is the answer is wrong.
+If you finally make it to the place where you have no answers, you are on the verge of a spiritual breakthrough.
+You’ve finally broken down all the human-made excuses holding back your enlightenment.
 Find the right question that leads you to this place.

 This type of questioning prepares you for the Hero’s Journey.
-The quest to explore your own personal truth.
+The quest to explore your truth.
 You can’t find spiritual truth in any book.
-No one can show it to you.
-It comes from within.
+No teacher can give it to you.
+It would be best to use the proper tools to find it within.